aptus/FonB-Documentation/INSTALLATION/INSTALLATION.md

 ___
 <a name="systemrequirements"/>
 ### 2. System Requirements
 FonB can be installed on any standard x86/x86_64 based hardware system.
+We recommend system memory to be more than 512MB specially if you are using Elastix or AsteriskNOW which requires PHP Compilation.
 Operating System and Browser specific requirements are as under:
 <a name="osrequirements"/>
 ####2.1.
 OS Requirements
 FonB has currently been tested on Ubuntu 12.04, 12.10, 13.04, CentOS 6.2, 6.3, 6.4.